Email vs SMS Marketing (Pros and Cons)

 It’s a Toss-up Between Email and SMS Marketing

 The fact that these digital marketing tactics are still standing is a testament to their efficacy.
-The question now lies on which channel will suit your needs the best since they offer vastly different experiences.
+The question now lies on which channel will suit your needs best since they offer vastly different experiences.

 If we must categorize the two, you can consider email marketing as a digital marketing approach that prioritizes reaching as many people as possible.
-They look to engage more people by providing compelling content in their emails.
+Meanwhile, SMS marketing can be considered the more personal marketing strategy as text messages on mobile phones are more personal in nature.

 Both email and SMS marketing campaigns can be accessed through PCs and mobile.
 However, email marketing lends itself better to being opened and read on computers and laptops; the opposite rings true for SMS marketing.